 3. Three Letters of Recommendation

-We require both an evaluation form and letter of reference from three references.
+We require an evaluation form and letter of reference from three references.
 Each of your three references must fill out the form and write a personal letter that addresses your accomplishments and potential.
 Your references should upload and complete these online.

 For applicants with fewer than two years of work experience, we recommend two academic and one professional recommendation.
 For those with three or more years of experience, we suggest one academic recommendation and two from work-related professionals.
 Applicants with four or more years of work experience may include three work-related references.